akdombrowski/pingone-express_js-sample-app-guide/README.md

 Once the user has finished authentication with PingOne, you'll want them to return to your app, right?
 Yes!
 Of, course!
 Well, that's exactly what the `redirect_uri` is for!
 It's sent as a parameter in the authorization request and then in the token request.

-1. And, it's how PingOne knows where to send the user after authentication is completed.
+1. The `redirect_uri` is how PingOne knows where to send the user after authentication is completed.
-2. For security, the `redirect_uri` must be registered with the authorization server, PingOne, first.
+   * *For security, the `redirect_uri` must be registered with the authorization server, PingOne, first.
 This is what you did when you modified the App Connection's config and entered a value for the `redirect_uri`.
 Nice job, you.
-3. In our app, we'll set up a listener for this path.
+2. In our app, we'll set up a listener for this path.
-4. In the Authorization Code flow, we expect PingOne to send an authorization code (now, you see why they call it the "Authorization Code flow'? ;)) along with the user to our redirect path.
+3. In the Authorization Code flow, we expect PingOne to send an authorization code (now, you see why they call it the "Authorization Code flow'? ;)) along with the user to our redirect path.
-5. The code will be in the query parameters of the request from PingOne.
+4. The code will be in the query parameters of the request from PingOne.
-6. We'll extract this code because we'll need it for the Token Request!
+5. We'll extract this code because we'll need it for the Token Request!
-7. Constructing the token request is a little more involved than the authorization request, but, fear not, we've explained everything right there in the source code!
+6. Constructing the token request is a little more involved than the authorization request, but, fear not, we've explained everything right there in the source code!
-8. We send the Token Request, and we expect to get in return... tokens!
+7. We send the Token Request, and we expect to get in return... tokens!
 Both an access token and id token in this case representing the user's authorization and identity information, respectively.

+*If this time you didn't have to login, that's because PingOne found a live session and saved you from having to authenticate again.
+This can be changed, though.

 ```javascript
 /**